Risk management report

-- Clients are engaged to find common cause around the recovery plans.
+- Clients are engaged to find common cause around recovery plans.

 - The oversight committee continues to review underperforming projects and provide timeous guidance aimed at driving improvements in project performance.

-- A comprehensive project assurance and performance management tool has been developed, based on the experience gained from past project losses, and will be implemented in the forthcoming year.
-The focus is on obtaining assurance of compliance to project management systems.
+- Comprehensive project assurance and performance management tools have been developed within the business platforms, based on the experience gained from past project losses.
+The focus is on obtaining assurance of compliance with project management systems.

-- Project Critical Control Dashboards have been developed and are being implemented across the Group to provide executives with key performance indicators of projects under their control.
+- Project Critical Control Executive Dashboards have been implemented across the Group to provide executives with early insight to key performance indicators of projects under their control.

 - Clients are being engaged to resolve outstanding matters.

-- Disputes will be arbitrated if they cannot be resolved amicably.
+- Disputes are immediately referred to adjudication if they cannot be resolved amicably within reasonable time frames.

-- In the case of the Dubai International Airport dispute, the arbitration is in progress and is likely to be resolved during calendar year 2017.
+- In the case of the Dubai Airport dispute, the arbitration has been finalised and the award is expected by 4 November 2018.

-- Other claims in the Middle East will be pursued through negotiation, mediation and/or arbitration to ensure the most efficient outcome for the Group.
+- Other claims will be pursued through negotiation, mediation and/or arbitration to ensure the most effective outcome for the Group.